iganeshk/standardnotes-extensions/README.md

 ```

 ### Acknowledgments
-* This project was adapted from https://github.com/JokerQyou/snextensions to facilitate on-the-fly updating of extensions.
+* This project was adapted from https://github.com/JokerQyou/snextensions
 * Dracula Theme by https://github.com/cameronldn

 ### ToDo